DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 *Output schema unknown*

 ### Job_Update
-This fully replaces all the updateable properties of the job.
+This fully replaces all the updatable properties of the job.
 For example, if the job has constraints associated with it and if constraints is not specified with this request, then the Batch service will remove the existing constraints.

 ```js